SaranshUpadhyay07/Upward/README.md

 # 📈 Upward – Trading App Clone

 A **full-stack trading platform** inspired by **Groww**, built with **React (TypeScript)** for the frontend and **Spring Boot** for the backend.
 This project simulates trading features like authentication, portfolio management, and mock stock transactions.
+It is also a real-time market data tracking platform designed to keep investors effortlessly informed.
+It provides secure user management, portfolio/watchlist APIs, real-time trade feeds, and AI-powered company insights.

 ---